SkinnyDevi/MU-VR-Experience/README.md

 - Interactive elements
 - Menu structures

+**Room colours and design are subject to change due to the images in question being a prototype*

 To start off, we see a simple interface where the user can select login or register within the application.
 All text used within the application is made to look user-friendly and as readable as possible for all sorts of audiences.

 Except these two, button like objects like these and door handle are grabble objects in the virtual reality space, so be on the look out for those.